shtayeb/Django-Studybudy/README.md

 - [x] block room members
 - [x] Room members management(Kick, Block and suspend members of rooms by its Admin)
 - [x] Rooms message moderation by Admins

-- SEO meta tags for pages
+- [x] SEO meta tags for pages

-- Account removal request, user is soft deleted and after one month its hard deleted and its room and message are set to null
+- Account removal request, user is soft deleted
+    - After one month its hard deleted and its room and message are set to null or to anonymous

 - Recaptcha for login and register page

 - Activity notification for joined rooms